cocoflosbach/collegedb-api/README.md

 * In the above URL, replace :EnrolmentID with the EnrolmentID you want to update e.g http://localhost:3000/enrolments/1
 * Go to "body" tab, tick "raw" and enter the chosen key value pairs for Mark, CourseID and UserID in JSON format
 * Press send to update the values

+## Known issues
+* This projects attempts to implement Role Based Access Control based on the user's UserID
+* As of Monday 19th December 2022, all functions remain available to all UserID's
+* This is a known issue and any additional time spent on this project would be aimed at tackling this issue